isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 amphibole or mica; typically porphyritic.
 Includes rocks defined modally in QAPF fields 6, 7 and 8 (with subdivisions) or chemically in TAS Field T as trachyte or latite.
+- Fine grained igneous rock than contains less than 90 percent mafic minerals, less than 10 percent feldspathoid mineral and less than 20 percent quartz in the QAPF fraction and has a plagioclase to total feldspar ratio less than 0.65.
+Mafic minerals typically include amphibole or mica; typically porphyritic.
+Includes rocks defined modally in QAPF fields 6, 7 and 8 (with subdivisions) or chemically in TAS Field T as trachyte or latite.

 - **Source:**
 LeMaitre et al. 2002